 In this paper we study how the stock market reacts to news using a new methodology developed here that (i) measures the stock market's response to specific news events, (ii) estimates revisions in the representative investor's subjective expectations and perceived sources of risk as a result of those events, and (iii) gauges the quantitative importance (if any) of a range of belief distortions in driving the market's reactions to news.
 The approach, which we refer to as "structural-AI synthesis" for brevity, combines insights from artificial intelligence (AI) and mixed-frequency Bayesian econometrics to provide a benchmark for measuring the nature and severity of investors' distorted beliefs.
 Its definitive feature is the synthesis of algorithmic machine learning and a structural asset pricing model in the analysis of data.
-A general premise of this synthesis is that a wide variety of observable data constitute important signals of what real-world market participants actually believe and expect.
-These include not only direct measures of subjective asset market expectations from surveys of equity analysts and investors (as in the traditional approach), but also fluctuations in spot prices, futures markets, and professional forecasts of the broader economy, both at high frequency around news events and over longer periods of time.
-At its most general level, the procedure is a methodology for using machine learning algorithms, survey forecasts, and other forward-looking data produced from a complicated real-world setting to inform a stylized belief formation framework that is an explicit approximation of reality.
+A general premise of this synthesis is that a wide variety of observable data-interpreted through the lens of a structural model-constitute important signals of what real-world market participants actually believe and expect.
+These include not only direct measures of subjective asset market expectations from surveys of equity analysts and investors (as in the traditional approach), but also fluctuations in spot prices, futures markets, and professional forecasts of the broader economy.
+At its most general level, the procedure is a methodology for using machine learning algorithms, survey forecasts, and other forward-looking data produced from a complicated real-world setting to inform a stylized belief formation framework.

 This approach-as applied to the present investigation-has four central ingredients.
 First, it considers high frequency market reactions to hundreds of specific news events spanning macroeconomic data releases, corporate earnings announcements, and central bank communications from the Federal Reserve (the Fed).
 Second, we specify and estimate a structural asset pricing model to empirically decompose the representative investor's high frequency reactions to these events into perceived shocks driving primitive macroeconomic risks that together span cash flow and discount rate news.
 Third, investor beliefs in the structural model are allowed to potentially depart from rationality in range of ways by magnitudes that are freely estimated.
-The framework nests general forms of over- and underreaction that arise from distortions in the perceived laws of motion driving the aggregate economy, as well as specific belief formation frameworks such as inattention, which typically delivers underreaction (Sims (2003), Gabaix (2019)), or diagnostic expectations (DE), which delivers overreaction (Bordalo, Gennaioli and Shleifer (2018), Bordalo, Gennaioli, LaPorta and

-Shleifer (2019), and Bordalo, Gennaioli, LaPorta and Shleifer (2022)), while retaining rational expectations (RE) as a special case.
+The framework nests general forms of over- and underreaction that arise from distortions in the perceived laws of motion driving the aggregate economy, as well as specific belief formation frameworks such as inattention, which typically delivers underreaction (Sims (2003), Gabaix (2019)), or diagnostic expectations (DE), which delivers overreaction (Bordalo, Gennaioli and Shleifer (2018), Bordalo, Gennaioli, LaPorta and Shleifer (2022)), while retaining rational expectations (RE) as a special case.
 Fourth, we use the AI approach of Bianchi, Ludvigson and Ma (2022a) (BLM1) to construct a real-time RE benchmark designed to quantify subjective biases in human beliefs present in markets and surveys.

 In the structural model studied here, multiple primitive macroeconomic risks are relevant for the subjective growth expectations that underpin shareholder value.
-News causes investors to revise their understanding of which primitive shocks moving the economy, recognizing that the fundamentals they drive interact dynamically.
-In this context, any distortions in perception about the laws of motion driving fundamentals operate, ipso facto, on a system of macro dynamics rather than on a univariate earnings or payout process and translate directly into distorted perceptions about the shocks.
-This implies that investors may misattribute one primitive impulse to a mixture others, with consequences for asset prices.
+In this context, any distortions in perception about the laws of motion driving fundamentals translates directly into distorted perceptions about the shocks.
+This implies that investors may react to news by misattributing one primitive impulse to a mixture others, with consequences for asset prices.